 Gynecomastia surgery is an effective way to restore a masculine profile to the chest when weight reduction and lifestyle changes have failed to resolve the embarrassing appearance of male breasts.
-Here, experienced Albany plastic surgeon Dr. Bruce Barach provides an overview of gynecomastia, with an emphasis on proven treatment options.
+Here, experienced Albany plastic surgeon Dr. Sanjiv Kayastha provides an overview of gynecomastia, with an emphasis on proven treatment options.

 Hormones and Weight

 The cause of gynecomastia is typically an imbalance in natural hormones, the use of synthetic hormones or excessive weight gain.
 For men who were once obese and have lost substantial weight, the amount of excess skin remaining on the upper chest depends on whether a patient’s skin is flexible enough to shrink as fat volume is reduced.
 For men of normal weight who experience gynecomastia, hormonal changes are usually the cause of glandular enlargement.

 Patients who have a very low BMI, including bodybuilders who have used steroids, may develop an enlarged breast profile when excess tissue develops behind the areola.
 This tissue often feels like a solid lump.

 Each type of patient will require a different surgical solution, ranging from removal of glandular tissue through a small incision to removal of fat by liposuction to surgically cutting away excess skin.